 Siberian wildfires spiral out of control

-Although the wildfires are often the centre of the agenda — see, for example, the number of articles about the Amazon wildfires this summer — somehow the news about the Russian forests didn’t make it onto the main pages of the news websites as much as they should have.
+Although the wildfires are often the center of the agenda — see, for example, the number of articles about the Amazon wildfires this summer — somehow the news about the Russian forests didn’t make it onto the main pages of the news websites as much as they should have.

-But at the same time the amount of land burning was truly frightening.
+But at the same time, the amount of land burning was truly frightening.
 The smoke caused by the fire spread over six time zones, and the decision to not put it out impacted the air quality of the nearby regions drastically.
-Khakasia, the Altai region, Tomsk, Novosibirsk and many more cities and their citizens were constantly covered in smoke, which resulted in severe air pollution.
+Khakasia, the Altai region, Tomsk, Novosibirsk, and many more cities and their citizens were constantly covered in smoke, which resulted in severe air pollution.
 After having seen the impact that these non-controlled wildfires had on forested areas and people we decided to host a charity event.